Postman Guide

 }

 Ideally, most of our errors are expected to happen during development process for your system and to serve as guidelines for your developers.
 However, some might happen for your production system (for e.g. 429 rate_limit error), in which case, using the code field is a reliable way to programmatically handle those error flows.
-All error code(s) can be found in our Swagger documentation or under the respective sections of this guide.
+All error code(s) can be found in or under the respective sections of this guide.